deco-sites/starting/docs/reference/annotations/en.md

 Customize the behavior of the [Deco Admin](https://admin.deco.cx) form with annotations on its properties.

-For example: When using native types (number, string, etc.), the editor will use the property name as the default form label.
+When using native types (number, string, etc.), the editor will use the property name as the default form label.
 However, it's possible to customize this by using [JSDoc](https://jsdoc.app/) tags.

 - Example: